zalberico/zalberico.github.io/_posts/2020-06-06-urbit-on-the-cloud.markdown

    ```

 #### Configuring Nginx
- - Now we're going to configure Nginx to it serve up your Urbit traffic securely.
+ - Now we're going to configure Nginx so it serves up your Urbit traffic securely.
  - Navigate to the `sites-available` directory:
    ```
    $ cd /etc/nginx/sites-available